Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ![Snowflake DE NB](assets/snowflake_ml_nb.png)

-4) On the top right, click on **Packages** and make sure you install `snowflake-ml-python` package by typing it in the search box and selecting the first one.
+4) On the top right, click on **Packages** and make sure you install `snowflake-ml-python` package by typing it in the search box and selecting **version 1.5.0**.
+(NOTE: This notebook has been tested using these versions snowflake-ml-python 1.5.0 and python 3.9*.)

 5) On the top right, click on **Start**. ***(NOTE: The first time it will take a couple of mins to install the packages.)***